We may earn money or products from the companies mentioned in this post.

 We eat meat and we like it!
 It provides many essential nutrients and complete protein sources.
 However, there is nothing wrong with changing it up and supporting the environment by going meat-free short term, now and then.

-And for those who are meat lovers, you can also serve these delicious dairy and gluten free party snacks.
+And for those who are meat lovers, you can also serve these delicious dairy and gluten free party snacks on your appetizer plates.

 - Boil salted water in a saucepan